Skip to main content

 • User-provided tags (optional)

-An artifact body has the following properties,
+An artifact payload has the following properties,

-• URL to fetch the payload
+• URL to fetch the artifact's data

-• Hash of the payload contents
+• Hash of artifact's data

 An artifact signature has the following properties,

-• Signature of the artifact document
+• Signature of the JWS

-Artifact manifests
+Artifact rollouts

 Artifact lifecycle hooks